 We sent a short survey to clients of professional service firms in March 2021, to see if this data rang true for our users What we found is that 80% of respondents would prefer to use a structured payment plan for an emergency purchase, including unexpected legal expenses.
 And 95% would be more likely to use a provider that offered a payment plan.

 Value-based payment structures are becoming more and more popular, even in the legal space.
-From fee financing to “buy now, pay later” installment plans, there are plenty of options out there to keep your customers satisfied (without putting the firm at risk.)
+With QuickFee’s legal financing option, you can keep your clients happy without putting your firm at risk.